- Admissions & Aid

 In general, obtaining your bachelor's degree in criminal justice can provide you with a number of exciting career opportunities.
 Along with jobs in law enforcement, corrections, rehabilitative services, and other public service fields, your background in criminal justice can serve as the foundation for law school and a career as an attorney.
 Social workers, forensic scientists, and professional educators also benefit from the skills and knowledge gained from a criminal justice degree.

 Pursuing a criminal justice career can be challenging.
 For example, law enforcement officers are often required to have a high degree of physical fitness and strength.
 Additionally, the stress involved in life-or-death decision making or providing rehabilitative services to juveniles or other people in need can result in emotional stress if you’re not prepared to take on these challenges.
 Empathy and fast, accurate reflexes also can be critical elements for success in this in-demand and varied field.

 Criminal justice careers do offer significant benefits for those with the perseverance and determination needed to achieve success:

 Considering the various criminal justice career options available to you can help you to make the right choices regarding your educational and employment goals.

-You can begin your journey to a rewarding career in the Criminal Justice field at Gwynedd Mercy University as a criminal justice major.
-We offer a 11 to 1 student-faculty ratio and routinely feature nationally-recognized guest speakers, allowing you to really benefit from your classroom experience.
-At Gwynedd Mercy University, we are committed to your success.
-We deliver the best possible combination of theoretical study and hands-on experience to ensure you are well-prepared for the career of your choice in the evolving criminal justice field.
+You can begin your journey to a rewarding career in the criminal justice field at Gwynedd Mercy University as a criminal justice major.
+We offer an 10-to-1 student-faculty ratio and deliver the best possible combination of theoretical study and hands-on experience to ensure you are well-prepared for the career of your choice in the evolving criminal justice field.

 6 Job growth between 2014-2026, according to information provided in the Bureau of Labor Statistics' Occupational Outlook Handbook.